Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/09-Building-Applications/1-single-page-apps/2-building-and-deploying.md

 ---

-#### What is and Why Vercel?

-Vercel is a deployment platform.
-Deployment simply means making your application available on the internet.

-When you're developing locally, only your computer can access the application.
-After deployment, anyone with a URL can access it.

-> Deployment == Publish

----

-##### Registering with Vercel

-Visit <a href="https://vercel.com" target="_">Vercels Website</a> and create an account using your Github since it already is part of your development workflow.
-Once registered, you will be able to deploy applications directly from your repositories by executing very few terminal commands.

----
 ### Building Your Application

 #### Start your Project

 Now we are ready to start our project.
-We have already covered installfest so we have everything we need to get started.
+We have already covered install-fest so we have everything we need to get started.
 Lets go ahead and start our new Vite + React Project.
 In a safe location, execute the following:

 ```bash
 npm create vite
 ```

-You'll then be promted to specify a name for your project. >> This will then be traced by packageName, you can press enter with the default value >> You'll then be asked to choose a Front-End library.
+You'll then be prompted to specify a name for your project. >> This will then be traced by packageName, you can press enter with the default value >> You'll then be asked to choose a Front-End library.
 In this case you should choose `React` >> Once you've selected `React` you'll be asked to choose a variant which is basically a few different standardized versions of React Apps.
 In this case we will choose `JavaScript` >> finally you'll be asked if you'd like to install and start your app now.
 Go ahead and submit `Yes` by pressing enter.

 Once this action is completed you will see a folder with the dictated directory name, you can open it up and see the files and directories created by `Vite`, we won't do a deep dive into this technology because that is not the purpose of this course any changes we make will be explicitly stated to get your app running.